 Cherreads

-Chapter 21 - Under the Cold Sky
+Chapter 21 - Under The Burning Sky

 "You're awake," he said, his voice gentle as he searched her face for any discomfort.
 "Are you feeling okay?
 Cold?"